Who we are: Staff at the Charing Cross Cat Clinic

 In the fall of 2013, Dr. St. Denis was awarded certification with the American Board of Veterinary Practitioners (ABVP) in the specialty of feline practice.
 There are currently only 6 Canadian veterinarians and 85 veterinarians world-wide certified in feline practice with the ABVP.

 Dr. St. Denis is currently continuing her full time clinical work at her practice in Brantford.
 She is also an active participant in the ongoing development of the Canadian Cathealthy program (www.cathealthy.ca), as well as participating daily in the Internal Feline Medicine folder on the Veterinary Information Network (VIN).
-Dr. St. Denis is an elected member of the Board of Directors for the American Association of Feline Practitioners.
+Dr. St. Denis is the 2019 President Elect of the American Association of Feline Practitioners.
 She travels frequently throughout North America lecturing to other veterinarians on a variety of specialty topics in feline medicine.

 Dr. St. Denis is an active advocate for proper recognition, treatment and management of feline pain.
 As masters at hiding illness and pain, identifying pain in a cat can be very challenging.
 Dr. St. Denis also has an active interest in feline dental health care, a much neglected area in feline health.
 She has over 12 years of experience performing surgical extractions in the feline species, with additional certifications obtained in dentistry & dental surgery in 2007-2008.

 Dr. St. Denis currently has 3 cats at home, Mamasita, Nala, and Ava, as well as 3 cats at work, Fuchsia, Mary and Marty.
 She also has one crazy dog, a labrador mix named Noelle.

 In her spare time, Dr. St. Denis is busy parenting her two teenage children.
 Dr. St. Denis’ favourite past-times include canoe- camping, water colour painting and ballet.